alpersonalwebsite/react/Redux.md

 ###### Root reducer

-`createStore()` takes a single reducer, so...
+`createStore(reducer, [enhancer)` takes a single reducer, so...
 If we need to pass more than one, we should create a `rootReducer`, a reducer that utilize composition ("combined reducers") to call more than one reducer.

 Example: